 Connect with Olivier Coquoz

-Olivier oversees the Center's operational activities including clinical, regulatory and legal affairs, and the neural microsystems and pre-clinical neuroscience platforms.
-Prior to taking on COO duties, he managed the development of a brain-computer interface to restore function for patients with paralysis.
+Olivier oversees the Center’s operational activities, including Clinical, Regulatory and Legal Affairs, Quality Assurance, Information Technology and Laboratory Operations.
+Prior to taking on COO duties, Olivier managed the development of a Brain Computer Interface to restore function and communication for patients with paralysis.

 Olivier Coquoz joined the Wyss Center as Program Manager in January 2017 and was appointed as Chief Operating Officer (COO) in March 2020.

 Olivier has over 20 years’ experience in industrial environments, where he managed several complex new product developments from early stage to successful market introduction.
 He has been involved in growing companies both in Switzerland (Andromis, Endosense, Hach) and the USA (Xenogen).
 Olivier contributed to the success of two startups in biotech / medtech: he was part of the team who developed the IVIS in vivo optical imaging systems at Xenogen Corporation, based in the San Francisco Bay Area, acquired by Caliper Life Sciences in 2006.
 He then led the development of the TactiCath ablation catheter at Endosense, based in Meyrin (Geneva).
 Endosense was acquired by Saint Jude Medical in 2013, and TactiCath was approved by the FDA in 2014.